-Level of court Supreme Court of New South Wales
+Supreme Court of New South Wales

-Application may be made to the Supreme Court by a step-parent for formal adoption of a step-child.
+Applications may be made to the Supreme Court by a step-parent for formal adoption of a step-child.
+The child must be at least 5 years old.
 A social worker is appointed by the New South Wales Department of Community Services (DCS) to provide a written assessment of the case which is submitted with the application to court.

 There is provision for adoptions by relatives other than step-parents.
-These are made only in exceptional circumstances, that is, where a guardianship or custody order or other order made through the Family Court would not adequately provide for the interests and welfare of the child.
+The child must have an established relationship of at least 5 years with the applicant/s.
+These adoptions are made only in exceptional circumstances, that is, where a guardianship or custody order or other order made through the Family Court would not adequately provide for the interests and welfare of the child.